 Biergarten Restaurant – Germany | Table Service Restaurant

 Ever wished you could eat at a traditional beer garden underneath the stars in Germany?
 If so, you won’t want to miss Biergarten.
 And even if you haven’t, you should still give it a try.
 From the immersive theming of a quaint Bavarian village in the moonlight and an oompah German band to the German favorites served at communal tables, this is a unique table service restaurant that’s fun for everyone.
 Typically buffet-style, dishes like Schnitzel, Red Cabbage, and Apple Strudel with Vanilla Sauce are currently being served family-style at Biergarten.

 Block & Hans – The American Adventure | Snack & Drink Stand

 In front of The American Adventure, Block & Hans is a small kiosk serving craft beer andcider from across the United States.
 Mickey Pretzels with Cheese are also available.

 Chefs de France – France | Table Service Restaurant

 With its beautiful mosaic flooring, an airy color scheme of cream and gold with dark wood accents, and flavorful French nouvelle cuisine, a meal at Chefs de France feels a bit like a miniature trip to Paris.
-Guests can choose from a prix fixe meal or a la carte options including blissfully cheesy French Onion Soup, melt-in-your-mouth Boeuf Bourguignon, and fun-to-crack Crème Brûlée.
+Guests can choose from a prix fixe meal or a la carte options including blissfully cheesy French Onion Soup, melt-in-your-mouth Boeuf Bourguignon with linguine, and fun-to-crack Crème Brûlée.
 Expertly prepared French cuisine and a romantic setting make this an ideal spot for an Epcot date.